conda-incubator/conda-store/docs/administration.md

 `Authentication.cookie_name` is the name for the browser cookie used to authenticate users.

+`Authentication.cookie_domain` use when wanting to set a subdomain wide cookie.
+For example setting this to `example.com` would allow the cookie to be valid for `example.com` along with `*.example.com`.

 `Authentication.authentication_backend` is the class to use for authentication logic.
 The default is `AuthenticationBackend` and will likely not need to change.